florentpoujol/CSharpToUnityScriptConverter/readme.md

 You also still have access to .Net's Action<> and Func<> generic delegates.

-As of v0.1, the converter convert every occurence of a delegate name to its US conterpart. ie : Every occurence of "DelegateName" would be replaced by "function(int)"
+The converter convert every occurence of a delegate name to its US conterpart. ie : Every occurence of "DelegateName" would be replaced by "function(int)"

-Events does not exists, but they are just a specialized collection of method, something you can easily reproduce in UnityScript, while it require some code refactoring.
+Events does not exists, but they are just a specialized collection of method, something you can reproduce in UnityScript, while it require some code refactoring.

 C# :
 	delegate void FooBarSignature(int data);